aaronndlr14/Digital-Services-spending-2020-amongst-selected-european-countries/README.md

 France Digital Services Breakdown (Pie Chart)
 Uk digital services Breakdown ( Pie chart)

-Gambling services by country and more ( Box chart)
+Gambling services by country and more ( Bar chart)

 Overall there was really not enough data to take anything meaningful from but it was good practice